Isandhlwana battlefield

 Urban rhythm

-Are credit cards readily acceptable?
+Are credit cards readily accepted?

 Are camera cards, batteries and other camera accessories readily available?